pboin/cancer_notebook/resources.md

   - Wrote [Can the Mitochondrial Metabolic Theory Explain Better the Origin and Management of Cancer than Can the Somatic Mutation Theory?](files\metabolites-11-00572.pdf)
+  - Wrote "Cancer as a Metabolic Disease: On the Origin, Management, and Prevention of Cancer"
+  - Has a 'treatise' on mitochondrial and/or metabolic disease.
+Find this!

 ## Videos and Podcasts